Silk Road Tour in Central Asia

 Welcome to Turkmenistan!
 Most flights arrive very early in the morning (Turkish Airlines from Istanbul, FlyDubai/ Emirates from Dubai).
 You will get your visa on arrival with our pre-approved invitation letter.
 Transfer to the hotel and early check-in with breakfast.
 Have some rest.

-Welcome dinner with a nice city view.
+Welcome dinner with a nice view of the city.

 Hotel Diwan 5* or similar